 Story Massage for Adults with PMLD

-Staff at a day service in South Staffordshire have adapted Story Massage for the adults with complex needs, PMLD, in their care.
+Staff at a day service in South Staffordshire have adapted the Story Massage Programme for the adults with complex needs, PMLD, in their care.
 Louise Molineux, senior day service officer, has found that Story Massage techniques can easily be shared on hands, legs and arms – anywhere that is appropriate and acceptable – to meet the needs of everyone including wheelchair users.
 “One of our team felt inspired to create a Sensory Story Massage to accompany What a Wonderful World by Louis Armstrong, both in song form and as the spoken story,” says Louise, “The feedback and responses of our adults was so very positive we have just created another Story Massage from Over the Rainbow.”

 Story Massage for Adults in Hospices

 ‘I have been privileged to work with a lady in her 30s who has primary school age children.
 She is a palliative patient.
 The storytelling massage has given her something positive to share with her daughter; she is so excited.
 They are going to write a story together based on their favourite story and create a picture storybook with massage movements to share with each other.
 She plans to keep this in her daughter’s memory box so that in years to come she can have a very positive memory of how she helped her mummy.’
+Denise James, complementary therapist.

 Story Massage for Adults in Care Homes